Badlands National Park (South Dakota)

 SPAN 400: Special Topics in Hispanic Linguistics (Sonoma State) Spring 2022

-SSC 280: Intro to Linguistics and Language (Mount Tamalpais College at San Quentin Prison) Fall 2021
+SSC 280: Intro to Linguistics and Language (Mount Tamalpais College at San Quentin) Fall 2021

 CALS 426: Chicanx and Latinx Sociolinguistics (Sonoma State) Spring 2020